AionSystem/SOVEREIGN-TRACE-PROTOCOL/TRADEMARK-USAGE-POLICY.md

 **Community discussion:**
 You may use the marks in technical discussions, forums, and community spaces to refer to this software accurately.

+**Important:** If your open source project is maintained by a commercial entity that offers paid services or products based on the Protocol, a commercial license may still be required.
+Contact the Architect for clarification before assuming your use is permitted.

 ---